Quantalabs/NCOVDashboard/CONTRIBUTING.md

 ## Issues

 Follow the issue template based on what you are submitting (eg. Bugs uses Bug template, Feature uses Feature template, etc.).
-Next, make sure that all fields are filled out, otherwise your issue will be closed automatically by the issue workflow.
+Next, make sure that all fields are filled out.

 ## PR's